Shansh/intro-r-lifesci/README.md

 # Introduction to R and Bioconductor

+* EDIT: Insert information about course.
+* EDIT: Link to slides (<http://stephenturner.us/slides>)
+* EDIT: Information about setup (Rstudio, packages, etc.)

 ## R basics

 ### Basic operations

-R as a glorified calculator.
+R can be used as a glorified calculator.
 Try typing this in directly into the console.
 Then start typing this into the editor, and save your script.
 Use the run button, or press `CMD`+`Enter` (`Ctrl`+`Enter` on Windows).

 ```coffee